What To Pack For Your Mississippi River Cruise

 Travel Light

 Plan to bring one suitcase per traveler, preferably one less than 10 inches high so that it may be stored under the bed.
-Also, bring a smaller purse or bag for daytime excursions.
+Also, bring a smaller purse or small day bag for daytime excursions.
 Many of the cities and towns we visit include walking or bike tours, so you'll want to be sure you have a separate bag to keep your belongings (extra clothes, water, etc.).

 Dress Code: Mix, Match, & Layer